rkulla/dotfiles/README.md

     Add anything I don't want in the committed .gitignore file my global ~/.gitignore such as README.rkulla
 3. Update install.sh to do the symlinking and optionally creating needed empty dirs

-## Pre-installation steps

-## iCloud-Drive

-I prefer this over Dropbox since it's native and works better.

-- In Finder's preferences, go to 'sidebar' and enable 'iCloud Drive' to see it in finder
-- Simply create folders in it and they will appear in ~/Library/Mobile\ Documents/com\~apple\~CloudDocs
-  - I alias `icd` to cd to this folder by typing
-- Do NOT enable 'Desktop and Documents', which will sync your Desktop and Documents folders to iCloud drive.
-No need.

-## Spotlight

-I prefer this over Alfred since it's native and works better.

-Make alt+space open it (instead of the default cmd+space) in `System Preferences > Spotlight > Shortcuts`

-Tell it what NOT to search in `System Preferences > Spotlight > Search Results`.
-Uncheck things like 'bookmarks & history, 'developer' 'siri suggestions', 'Music', 'Mail and Messages', 'Other' Leave everything else checked: 'Applications', 'calculator', 'definition', 'Documents', 'events and reminders', 'conversion', 'folders', 'movies', 'PDF', 'system preferences', etc.

-The 'Documents' one is how it finds .txt files.

-In finder, don't forget to set .txt files to open in MacVim or it will open in TextEdit by default

-Make sure to click the `privacy` tab and add any dirs you to ignore, such as a backup drive (so it doesn't try to load your backups instead of the main file).
-Checking the statusbar in MacVim will help confirm the path!

 ## Installing

-Clone my code-snippets repo to ~/repos unless it's a work machine, in which case comment out the code-snippets line from install.sh
+Clone my `code-snippets` repo to ~/repos unless it's a work machine, in which case comment out the code-snippets line from install.sh

+Install `Firefox`

-Install Homebrew and if it's an m-chip mac, add the following to ~/.zprofile so brew and brew installed commands show in my $PATH
+Install `Homebrew` and if it's an m-chip mac, add the following to ~/.zprofile so brew and brew installed commands show in my $PATH
   Note: Homebrew on apple silicon has a different location  (don't do this step on x86) echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/rkulla/.zprofile eval "$(/opt/homebrew/bin/brew shellenv)"